salierri/dimhaven-docs/systems-notes.md

 - Add to Project Settings / Input System Package
 - Make sure to have exactly 2 Keyboard/Mouse bindings (empty if necessary), and tag those bindings
+- If button should be rebindable:
   - Add button to `/CANVAS/esc_menu_container/esc_menu/settings/settings_panel/viewport/content/controls`
-- Add to `InputManager`
   - Add binding to `BindingManager`
   - Add label to `MenuTexts`
   - Add translation to yaml

 #### Notes: